Frequently asked questions

 We use high quality natural ingredients, whole fruit, and do not use any artificial sweeteners, preservatives, colours or flavours.

 As our products contain fruit juices and sugar rather than artificial sweeteners, we advise that toddlers should not consume large quantities which could contribute to weight gain, tooth decay and picky eating.
 Drinks of this nature are best consumed along with a meal so that developing teeth are exposed to the sugars present for just a short time.
 For young children we recommend that water is best choice for drinks between meals.

 This bottle is a different shade/ different colour – Is it still safe to drink?

-There are bits in the lemon squash – Is this normal?
+There are bits in my squash – Is this normal?

-Due to the processing of the squash and it’s ingredients, you may come across very tiny small particles of fruit in the squash, this a natural trait of the product, and should not be a cause for concern, but it’s the mark of the real deal, and a sign that real fruit, really has been ‘squished! to make it.
+Due to the processing of our squash, and it’s ingredients, you may come across very small particles of fruit in your bottle.
+This a natural trait and should not be a cause for concern.
+It also shows that real fruit has been "squished" to make it!

 If you have any questions that are not answered here, or concerns about a product you've recently purchased, please talk to us via our contact us page.